• Home

 Diana Vreeland Quote

 I think many of us find it fascinating to see how other people live.
 It’s not being nosy or stalking – It is a process of trying to find that feeling of connection – the kindred spirit – the inspiration that gets us fueled up to be our best and true self.
-As a blogger and reader of many blogs I think this is why blogs are so popular.
-We all want to find connection – someone who gets it, who views living life the same way we do day in and day out.

 Inspiration is about that “A-ha” moment, but also of what we can become.
 Best of all when we find inspiration it makes us feel worthy of our own way of doing things, which in the end makes us happy and isn’t that the goal in life to find what makes us happy and to live that way ever after?

 So even though I buy cookbooks that I don’t buy for the recipes – but for the connection they give me to finding my bliss, I will keep watching and reading and seeking to keep me inspired and excited to create the life I was meant to lead.
-Perhaps after going over every inch of Ina’s newest book, How Easy Is That? with a fine tooth comb – Ina unknowingly may make a foodie out of me yet.

 Do you have someone who inspires you – an author, teacher, total stranger, celebrity, friend, or relative who gets you excited about life, about what you love, or who brings out the best in you without them even knowing it?

-Leave a Comment Cancel reply
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *

-Comments
+25 Comments

-1. Julie Starr Hook says
+1. Julie Starr Hook says:

 You hit the nail on the head with this blog.
 You have identified why I am so drawn to Ina.
 Wow!
 She inspires me for all the same reasons.
 In addition, I love to cook!
 Thanks for putting me feelings to paper.

-Hi Diane,
+2. Hi Diane,

 I just stumbled upon your blog while searching for images of Ina Garten’s pantry.
 Who knew that there was someone like me who reads her cookbooks for a glimpse at her home… and decor, and all around class.
 Do you happen to know where I can find an image of her pantry though?